Encapsule/onm/src/core/README.md

 Given an RLP you can ask onm:

 - **what is it?** Query RASP and determine the type of the data (and any other application-specific property declared in your NSD).
-- **what is its value?** Query XRLT and open and create, and transform JSON in the DOA (covers all CRUD + other operations not discussed here).
+- **what is its value?** Query RLTP and open and create, and transform JSON in the DOA (covers all CRUD + other operations not discussed here).
 - **when does it change?** - Query JNSP to register a notification filter and callback function.

 DOA containers support a new JSON ingress/outgress format called a Data-Addressable Blob (DAB) that aggregates DAO JSON data and ASM meta-data in a single self-describing JSON object.